-ELIZABETH and Emily accepted with apparently equal eagerness, the offer of their friends at Stokely, to assist them in their course of study and self-improvement.
+ELIZABETH and Emily accepted, with apparently equal eagerness, the offer of their friends at Stokely, to assist them in their course of study and self-improvement.
 They had free access to Mr. Leddenhurst's ample library, and the advantage of his advice to direct their choice of books.
-The course of reading recommended to Emily, was calculated to inspire her with a taste for solid acquirements, and general information; and to correct, without impairing, the liveliness of her fancy, and the originality of her mind.
+The course of reading recommended to Emily was calculated to inspire her with a taste for solid acquirements, and general information; and to correct, without impairing, the liveliness of her fancy and the originality of her mind.

 They found it more difficult to ascertain what plan of study was most congenial to Elizabeth's taste, or most likely to improve it.
 The pleasure she took in reading, or in any kind of study, for its own sake, was but small.
-It was less, perhaps, than she was herself aware of; becouse she was not accustomed to analyze her motives; and she might posher la only and b
+It was less, perhaps, than she was herself aware of; because she was not accustomed to analyse her motives; and she might possibly mistake the avidity with which she often sat down to read a book in the morning, which she intended to talk about in the evening, for the pure love of knowledge, or the gratification of genuine taste.